THE TWENTY-THIRD PSALM EXPLAINED

 This line is one of the most powerful in the prayer.
 It is a blunt and frank statement or affirmation.
 I shall not want means I will be okay.
 I will have health, money, friends, family, respect, love and all else.
 That is how I interpret it.
 The line sort of wakes one up from the dead and says you can have it all, at least what you need, when you elect to have God run your life.
 Later in the prayer this idea is explored more.

 I shall be free of want also expresses or is an affirmation that my life will not be controlled by ‘wanting’ all the time.
 Always wanting thins is a miserable way to live, but a common one.
-The same idea is expressed in the Commandment of Moses that thou shalt not covet thy neighbor’s animals, nor his wife, nor his possessions.
-So this is another meaning of this line of the psalm.
+The same idea is expressed in the Tenth Commandment given to Moses in the Old Testament: “You shall not covet your neighbor’s house.
+You shall not covet your neighbor’s wife, or his male or female servant, his ox or donkey, or anything that belongs to your neighbor.”
+So this is another way of understanding this line of the psalm.

 He maketh me to lie down in green pastures.
 Sheep require plenty of green pasture on which to graze or to eat.
 So at one level, this line means that God will provide all of my food and other needs.
 It deepens and repeats the idea that I shall not want for anything, and that God takes care of me.